theicenet/theicenet-cryptography/README.md

 TheIceNet Cryptography fully integrates with Spring Boot, making it easy and seamless to use cryptography in any Spring Boot based applications.

+Though TheIceNet Cryptography stands out in Spring Boot based applications, it can also be used in vanilla Java applications.
+The main cryptographic modules `theicenet-cryptography-module` is 100% Spring agnostic, and so, this module can be easily be used in any non Spring based application.

 ## Table of contents

 * TheIceNet Cryptography structure